 • Gaussian graph: Set every pair of points \(i\neq j\) as connected with the Gaussian weights \[w_{ij} = \textm{exp}\left(-\frac{\|\bm{x}_i - \bm{x}_j\|^2}{2\sigma^2}\right),\] where \(\sigma^2\) controls the size of the neighborhood.

-However, because each pair connectivity is measured independently of others, these heuristic methods do not provide holistic measures and may not perform well in practice, especially for time series data.
+However, because the connectivity of each pair is measured independently of the others, these heuristic methods do not provide holistic measures and may not perform well in practice, especially for time series data.
 In principle, it is better to measure the connectivity of all pairs all at once in a joint manner, as explored in the next sections.

 We will now derive a family of graph learning methods based on the measure of smoothness or variance of a graph signal defined in (5.1).
 To recall, given a \(p\)-dimensional graph signal \(\bm{x}\) (defined on a graph with \(p\) nodes), a natural measure of its variance on the graph is \(\bm{x}^\T\bm{L}\bm{x} = \frac{1}{2}\sum_{i,j}W_{ij}(x_i - x_j)^2.\)